michellevit/Production-Planner/README.txt

 Summary: To help coordinate the sales, production and shipping of orders.
 In-depth Overview: Every day new orders are entered into QuickBooks and the Production team must evaluate which orders are able to be shipped, and then prepare each order for shipping - this involves significant back-and-forth between the Administrator and Production team.
 Here is the sequence of events:
-- The Administrator enters new orders into QuickBooks in the morning, then creates an order report on QuickBooks, which is then uploaded to the Production Planner App.
+- The Administrator enters new orders into QuickBooks in the morning
+- The Production Planner app runs between 6AM-7PM weekdays and checks for updates to the open orders in QuickBooks, and if there are updates it adds them to the database
 - The Production Planner app displays each order, allowing the Production team to easily mark it as delayed or add the dimensions/weight for the prepared package when it is ready (or any notes).
 - The Administrator can see which orders are ready for the day, check the notes for issues, or go ahead and use the package information to create the waybills for the daily shipments.
 * Note: This app replaces the previous process, which consisted of a paper report being printed each day, causing the Production team to have to prepare all orders at once, and causing the Administrator to have to wait for all the daily orders to be prepared before knowing if an order could be shipped.